How to Build a Box Kite

 • Arrange the four bamboo spars over the plastic as in the photo, covering up the drawn fold-lines.

-• Tack down all eight corners of the sails to the floor or tabletop with small pieces of sticky tape.
+• Tack down all eight corners of the sails to the floor or tabletop with small pieces of sticking tape.
 This stops unintended shifting of the plastic while you are trying to:

-• Lay down four long lengths of clear sticky tape, securing the spars to the plastic.
-The tape is visible in the photo; look for where the plastic is smoother and slightly darker, near the edges.
+• Lay down four long lengths of clear sticking tape, securing the spars to the plastic.
+The tape is visible in the photo; look for where the plastic is smoother and slightly darker near the edges.

 The 2-Skewer Box kite - closing the 2 cells.